 Even better, take a picnic and a few drinks down to the lake and enjoy some quiet time together.

-Hot tip: You can combine a trip to Bob’s Cove with your road trip to Glenorchy.
+Hot Tip: You can combine a trip to Bob’s Cove with your road trip to Glenorchy.
 Bob’s Cove is located on Glenorchy-Queenstown Road.

 13. Enjoy the sunrise or sunset from Queenstown Hill

 I love heading up to the top for sunrise or sunset.
-From the viewpoint at the Basket of Dreams, you can see Queenstown at its most beautiful hour.
+From the viewpoint of the Basket of Dreams, you can see Queenstown at its most beautiful hour.
 If you don’t mind hiking in the dark then this is something you should do.

 With that said, you don’t actually have to hike the trail to enjoy the sunset.
 Instead, walk or drive up to the corner of Wakatipu Heights and Hensman Road to watch the sunset from the Lake Wakatipu Viewpoint.
 From here, you get those magnificent views without having to hike all the way up Queenstown Hill.
 It’s the perfect compromise and something I do a lot!

-14. Stay at a luxury Hotel
+14. Stay at a luxury hotel

 Where you stay in Queenstown is almost as important as the romantic things you do.
 Let’s face it, some hotels just don’t give off that romantic feeling, and without great customer service, you can be left frustrated (not a feeling you want on a romantic holiday!)